SkylineCommunications/dataminer-docs/release-notes/DIS/DIS_2.40.md

 In the DataMiner protocol template, the region preprocessor directives have been removed from QAction_1.

+#### Executables in VSIX extension package are now signed [ID_35879]

+The executables included in the DIS VSIX extension package are now signed.

-#### Automation Script Template: Added namespace and update input argument [ID_36033]
+#### Automation script template: Namespace added and input argument updated [ID_36033]

-When creating a new Automation Script, the template has now a namespace around the `Script` class.
-The `Engine` argument in the Run methods has been changed to `IEngine`.
+The Automation script template will now put a namespace around the `Script` class.

+Also, the `Engine` argument in the *Run* methods has been changed to `IEngine`.
-#### Executables are signed [ID_35879]

-The executables that are included in the DIS vsix extension package are now signed.

 ### Fixes